Marketing Advice for Entrepreneurs from a San Francisco SEO Expert

 Basically, there is a LOT of information out there and not enough time on the reader’s hands.
 So, entrepreneurs as yourself if your content is: (1) interesting (2) reader-friendly (3) engaging

 Find a Niche

-As an SEO expert, I can say with confidence that the more specific your niche is, the better.
+As an SEO expert in San Francisco, I can say with confidence that the more specific your niche is, the better.
 The most popular sites are ones which cater to an extremely niche market.

 Believe it or not, in the context of online marketing and SEO, specialist information is more valuable than general information.
 Even if your niche is small, this is better than trying to reach too many!